Basically, it's the person who writes the instruction leaflet that flops out of the box when you open up a new product.

 There's more on where I've been on two wheels here.

 Transcontintal tour to trip to Tesco's: sorted.

 Most mornings, or at some time during the day, I might be found doing what I call my 'prayer and meditation.'
 I say 'might' because I do my best not to be seen doing it, and since I'm not at all sure about this god stuff, the 'prayer' bit should be taken with a pinch of salt, too.
 But there is more to me than boys toys, I hope.
 (And even if it turns out that Pascal was wrong, that there is nothing there, at least I had the toys, right?)
 You'll find philosophy, psychology and new age babblings on my bookshelf as well as rifle user guides and draft proposals for 'defence' systems.
-But deep stuff is for face-to-face or at least one-to-one, so no more of that here.
+There's starting point here, but deep stuff is for face-to-face or at least one-to-one, so no more of that for now.
 You can always send me an email if you want to swap reading lists or something.